-Dennis Cassinelli: LaVere Redfield’s hoard of silver dollars
+Dennis Cassinelli: Lavere Redfield’s hoard of silver dollars

 Whenever Redfield made money on a real estate transaction, he would ask the bank to pay him with canvas bank bags, each containing 1,000 silver dollars.
 He routinely took these home in his pickup truck and slid them down a coal chute into the basement of his house.
 There were times when thieves broke into the house and stole thousands of dollars worth of coins and jewelry.

 Upon LaVere’s death in 1974, his estate was estimated in the millions.
 Executors and the IRS found 680 bags of gold and silver dollars hidden away behind a false wall in the basement of the house.
 There were 407,283 Morgan and Peace dollars; 351,259 of these were uncirculated.
 This stash of silver coins weighed more than 22,000 pounds or 11 tons!
 The coins were divided up and sold at auction, a few at a time, so as to not impact coin prices adversely.
 The price paid by the winning dealer at the auction for the hoard was $7.3 million.
 The price today for the entire collection would be much higher.
 Remember, these coins were gathered when each coin was valued at $1.
-Today, even a common date silver dollar is worth about $22.
-Disregarding premium prices for rare coin specimens, the silver value alone of the silver dollars in Redfield’s hoard would be around $9 million in today’s market.
+Today, even a common date silver dollar is worth over $22.
+Disregarding premium prices for rare coin specimens, the silver value alone of the silver dollars in Redfield’s hoard would be over $10 million in today’s market.